 So what do you do if you have been the go-to person for the latest dirt?
 Knock it off now.
 A few weeks and people will forget all about your past as the ultimate gossip.

-Using LinkedIn to Improve Your Job Hunting Results
+Using LinkedIn to Enhance Your Job Search

 While LinkedIn has become extremely popular with businesses and companies, it still seems to be lagging a bit when it comes to those seeking jobs.
 That’s a shame because it’s one of the easiest and most effective job search tools available today.
 Many company hiring managers check LinkedIn before looking anywhere else for new employees.